hans-jorg/efm32gg-stk3700-gcc-cmsis/09-Debounce/README.md

 * [Hackday](https://hackaday.com/2010/11/09/debounce-code-one-post-to-rule-them-all/)
 * [Cleghorn](https://github.com/tcleg/Button_Debouncer)

-The basics of debouncing is to wait until the tranistories vanished.
+The basics of debouncing is to wait until the transitories vanished.

+The basic approaches are:

+1 - Implement a state machine where an stable output is generated then the read is confirmed (repeated) after a predetermined time,

+2 - Read multiple times, and generates an output when the read is repeated (confirmed) N times, where N corresponds to the debounce time.

 The primitive delay routines (* volatile int b= 1000; while (b--) {} *) can only be used in very simple cases, because is monopolizes the CPU.
-This is the same problem, of reading multiple times.
+This is the same problem of reading multiple times.

-Using interrupts, it is necessary to handle a timer interrupt, and sometimes,  the button interrupt.
+A better approach, is to use interrupts.
+In this case it is necessary to handle a timer interrupt, and sometimes,  the button interrupt.